Blog

-Microneedling works by creating thousands of tiny micro-channels in your skin, triggering a natural healing response that builds new collagen.
-This process leaves your skin in a unique and temporary state: it’s more absorbent than ever, but also more vulnerable.
-This is precisely why a dedicated aftercare plan is non-negotiable.
-Anything you apply will penetrate more deeply, so choosing the right ingredients is essential for supporting the renewal process without causing irritation.
-Understanding this science is the first step to a successful recovery.
-We’ll explain how to leverage this healing phase and show you the best products to use after microneedling to nourish your skin, speed up recovery, and maximize your radiant results.
+Microneedling works by creating thousands of tiny micro-channels in your skin, kicking off a natural healing process that builds new collagen.
+This leaves your skin in a unique state: it’s more absorbent, but also more vulnerable.
+This is exactly why a dedicated aftercare plan is so critical.
+Anything you apply will penetrate more deeply, so choosing the right ingredients is everything.
+We’ll show you the best creams to use after microneedling and the right products to nourish your skin, speed up recovery, and maximize your radiant results.
+We’ll even cover if you can use peptides after microneedling to support the renewal process.

 Key Takeaways